Review of Royal Canin Veterinary Diets

-Royal Canin Veterinary Diets Hypoallergenic dog food is not rated due to its intentional therapeutic design.
+Royal Canin Veterinary Diets Canine Selected Protein Dog Food is not rated due to its intentional therapeutic design.

-The Royal Canin Veterinary Diets Hypoallergenic Selected Protein product line includes four dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Royal Canin Veterinary Diets Canine Selected Protein product line includes 7 dry dog foods, each designed to help in treating food sensitivities that cause skin or digestive conditions.

-Royal Canin Veterinary Diets Selected Protein Adult PV was selected to represent the others in the line for this review.
+Royal Canin Veterinary Diet Selected Protein Adult PV was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Royal Canin Veterinary Diets Hypoallergenic Selected Protein Adult PV
+Royal Canin Veterinary Diet Selected Protein Adult PV

 Dry Dog Food